 No more than 25% of the forgiven amounts may be for non-payroll costs.
 Your loan forgiveness will be reduced if you decrease your full-time employee headcount.
 It will also be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annually in 2019.

 The EIDL loan can provide up to $10,000 within three days of application.
-PPP Lenders will begin to accept applications beginning April 3, 2020 for small businesses and sole proprietors and April 10, 2020 for independent contractors and self-employed individuals at it is expected the loans may be available within two weeks after the application process.
+PPP Lenders will begin to accept applications from January 13, 2021 until March 31, 2021 for small businesses, sole proprietors, independent contractors and self-employed individuals, and it is expected the loans may be available within two weeks after the application process.

 EIDLs are working capital loans that may be used to pay fixed debts, payroll, accounts payable, and other bills that could have been paid had the disaster not occurred.
 The loans are not intended to replace lost sales or profits or for expansion.
 Funds cannot be used to pay down long-term debt.

 - Costs related to the continuation of group health care benefits during periods of paid sick, medical, or family leave, and insurance premiums;